AndrewTweddle/CodingExercises/readme.md

     * Count number of steps and estimate the big-O scalability of each
     * Decide which solution to implement
       * Check the stakeholder's preferences when there is a trade-off (e.g. speed versus maintainability)
-      * Otherwise favour clarity over cleverness
+      * Otherwise, favour clarity over cleverness
     * Look for utility methods which could be useful across multiple solutions
   * Do UML designs if necessary
   * Do pseudocode if useful